gseidler/The-MSX-Red-Book/the_msx_red_book.md

 **Figure 43:** Program Line

 In the above example the link is stored in Z80 word order (LSB,MSB) and is immediately followed by the binary line number, also in word order.
-The statement itself is composed of a "PRINT" token (91H), a single space, the number nine and the end of line character (00H).
-Further details of the storage format can be found in the tokenizing routine (42B2H).
+The statement itself is composed of a "`PRINT`" token (91H), a single space, the number nine and the end of line character (00H).
+Further details of the storage format can be found in the tokenizing routine ([42B2H](#42b2h)).

 Each link is recalculated simply by scanning through the line until the end of line character is found.
 The process is complete when the end of the Program Storage Area, marked by the special link of 0000H, is reached.